Fellowships for Mount Holyoke Alumnae and Graduating Seniors

 Thanks to generous gifts from alumnae, the Alumnae Association is able to offer a small number of fellowships each year to Mount Holyoke graduates.
 The terms of each of these gifts govern the parameters for the use of the fellowship funds and the amount of money available for distribution.
 Applicants may apply to multiple fellowships through one application, as long as they meet the criteria of each award.
-The fellowship application deadline is January 15.
-For detailed information, see our Fellowships page.
+The fellowship application deadline is November 30.
+For detailed information, see the Fellowships page.

 Bardwell Memorial Fellowship Awarded to a recent graduate of no more than five years, without limitation as to field of work or place of study.

 Frances Mary Hazen Fellowship Awarded, preferably, to a candidate in the field of classics.

 Hannum-Warner Travel Fellowship Awarded for travel and study, preferably in Asia (although the West is not excluded).

 Dr. Mary P. Dole Medical Fellowship Awarded for research to alumnae, preferably to those who hold a doctor of medicine degree.

 Lyon’s Pride Fellowship Awarded, preferably, to a candidate pursuing an LGBT, gender, or feminist studies project.